kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/e4b386b3-b426-4a1a-ba34-d96729dc8b0f)

-Bethia Carter is currently in her third year studying at Canterbury Christ Church University, for a BA (Hons) degree in English Language and Communication and French.
+Bethia Carter studied a BA in English Language and Communication and French at Canterbury Christ Church University.
 Her aim is to become a French teacher, and although a work placement in France was not possible during her course, this work placement with the Kent Digital Map project enabled her to delve into translations of some classic English literature, combining her interests of the interpretation in translation and classic literature.

 ## Carina Chan

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/f10f06ec-cf28-4dc0-ad80-797fcaa60c0c)

 Carina is a 2nd year undergraduate Civil Engineering student at the University of Sheffield.
-She aspires to travel around the world and share her engineering skillset throughout other countries to improve other peoples’ quality of life.
-She also wants to help create a sustainable future and believes that learning from history is vital to unlocking this theoretical utopia.
+She aspires to share her engineering skillset throughout other countries to improve other peoples’ quality of life and to create a sustainable future, believing that learning from history is vital to unlocking this theoretical utopia.
 Her inspirations are derived from historical figures and past events, as tragic as they can be, there are great lessons to be learnt from them.

 ## Susan Civale

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/susancivale.jpg)

 Dr Susan Civale is Senior Lecturer in Romanticism at Canterbury Christ Church University.
 Her research focuses on women’s writing of the long nineteenth century, life writing, and authorial and textual afterlives.
-Her monograph, _Romantic Women's Life Writing: Reputation and Afterlife_ (Manchester University Press, 2019), explored how the publication of women’s ‘private’ lives, through diaries, auto/biographies, letters, and memoirs, influenced their literary afterlives.
+Her monograph, _Romantic Women's Life Writing: Reputation and Afterlife_, explored how the publication of women’s ‘private’ lives, through diaries, auto/biographies, letters, and memoirs, influenced their literary afterlives.

 ## Carla Danella

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/carla.JPG)

-Carla Danella has a BA from Wellesley College (in the US) and recently completed her MA in English Literature at Canterbury Christ Church University, studying the writing and life of the English writer and eccentric, Christopher St John.
-When not creating occasional exhibitions for the National Trust at Smallhythe Place, or at her day job as web content manager, she can be found hiking in Kent with her dog Max.
+Carla Danella has a BA from Wellesley College and recently completed her MA in English Literature at Canterbury Christ Church University, studying the writing and life of the English writer and eccentric, Christopher St John.
+She creates occasional exhibitions for the National Trust at Smallhythe Place, is a web content manager, and enjoys hiking.

 ## Laurie Duggan